ali-who/Data_Science_Recommendation_Engines/README.md

 IV.
 Content Based Recommendations

 Given the amount of content available for each article, there are several different ways in which someone might choose to implement a content-based recommendations system.
-Using NLP skills, I might come up with some extremely creative ways to develop a content-based recommendation system.
+Using NLP methods there are creative ways to develop a content-based recommendation system.
+However due to time constraints I did not complete this section as originally hoped.

 V. Matrix Factorization